mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 I began clustering of potential themes for analysis using 10 selected sessions and transcribing them.

+##### Trail process of coding and Nvivo / Vlc use

 I first attempted to undertake a trial process of coding screen captured sessions within Nvivo using a initial candidate of themes (which ones?)

 However I came into issues regarding the use of Nvivo to work with video files [vf].
 Issue of video playback prevented a detailed granularity of coding.
 In addition the

 To counter these issues, I trailed a process of creating 5 min sections as a text transcript.
+The large amount of video data in each session forced a partial transcription process which was in part descriptive and in other parts involved a closer transcription of the words spoken by participants.

+This trail was in part successful, word document created in the correct format could be imported into Nvivo for coding and query.
+Another reason prevented the further use of Nvivo.

+Driven by a requirement to cross reference the video data of 360 footage with screen capture video, I researched a process to syncronise and display both sources of video side by side on the same screen.
+Vlc player has the ability to play multiple files simultaneously.
+VLC also had flexible (and configurable) playback controls of which in comparison to Nvivo made the process of transcription much less frustrating.

+This was compounded by a decreased need to undertake complex queries using multiple coding schema (next section).

+#### s2b Change of direction away from NVIVO and close thematic analysis

 This process helped to get closer to the data and to :